CMSgov/ab2d-website/_pages/claims-data-details.md

   </table>
 </div>

-#### Export 2 12/31/2019 - 02/28/2020
+#### Export 2 01/01/2020 - 02/28/2020

-On February 28, 2020, organization XYZ runs an export with a _since parameter date of December 31, 2019.
-The _since date tells AB2D to report all claims information received between December 31, 2019 and February 28, 2020.
+On February 28, 2020, organization XYZ runs an export with a _since parameter date of January 1, 2020.
+The _since date tells AB2D to report all claims information received between January 1, 2020 and February 28, 2020.

 The export pulls a duplicate of the claim from export 1 as it has the same Claim Group ID (99995), Claim ID (12987987), and Last Updated date (01/01/2020).